EECC National Hubs & Groups

 EECC National Hubs & Groups are local teams improving care for critically ill patients by applying the vision and values of EECC in their own countries.

-Mauritania’s new EECC Group, led by Dr Bouya Lekhlifa, has formed a diverse team of doctors, nurses, surgeons, and technical supporters committed to bringing EECC into hospitals and refugee settings.
+Mauritania’s new EECC Hub, led by Dr Bouya Lekhlifa, has formed a diverse team of doctors, nurses, surgeons, and technical supporters committed to bringing EECC into hospitals and refugee settings.

 The group has met with the Minister of Health to request official recognition and space to begin EECC training and assessments, while independently preparing their first training activities and expanding local membership as they build the Mauritania EECC Hub.